Lionsberg/lionsberg-wiki/Lionsberg System Design/Jordan's Guide To Lionsberg/Jordan and Faith.md

 # Jordan and Faith

 Thank you for the honor of being able to share in such an intimate subject together.

 Grappling with the [[One]] [[Deepest]] thing, upon which [[All]] else depends, can be triggering and overwhelming for many.
 I hope that we can begin a long journey of helping one another, learning together, and discovering with ever greater clarity how to rightly relate to One Another, the world around us, and the Source from which it all flows.

-If there is one thing to know about me, which would help everything else make sense, it is that to the best of my ability, everything that I am doing is flowing from my direct personal relationship with the eternal and universal "I Am" that is the Source and Sustainer of my being and consciousness.
+If there is one thing to know about me, which would help everything else make sense, it is that to the best of my ability, everything that I am doing is flowing from direct relationship with the One "I Am" that is the Source and Sustainer of All being and consciousness.

+My Mission is the Mission of [[Christ]].
+To embody and enact the spirit, will, and intention of [[God]], right here [[On Earth As it Is In Heaven]].

 From the mysteries of how the universe was brought into being, to the dawn of humanity and our earliest glimpses of consciousness, to the legends of those who wrestled with God, to the burning bush that demanded Moses liberate God's children from slavery and oppression, through the epic saga of the nations and peoples of the earth struggling to grope and feel their way forward, to the life of Jesus, and the hope that one glorious morning, every prophesy would be fulfilled and all the nations and peoples of the earth would dwell together in harmony and right relationship with the One true King of All...

 This is the great mystery and romance that informs all that I do and am.

-For me, this journey is rooted in Love and in my personal, direct relationship and connection to That Which Is Creating and Sustaining me, which I often call God, Father, Source, or One.
+This journey is rooted in Love and Right Relationship to That Which Is Creating and Sustaining me, which I often call God, Father, Source, Ultimate Reality, or One.

 This personal quest to align the depths of my being as closely as I can with the Source of Being, with God, is by far the most profound and important part of my existence.